wangshaocong92/develop/doc/doc/cla.md

 Because the critical property $\text{size}(A \circ B) = \text{size}(B)$ will not hold, we will have two completely different isomorphisms for the layout $A \circ B$ and the layout $B$, respectively.

-### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Lemma-2-19-Concatenation-of-Layouts "Lemma 2.19 Concatenation of Layouts"){.headerlink}Lemma 2.19 Concatenation of Layouts {#Lemma-2-19-Concatenation-of-Layouts style="scroll-margin: 1em;"}
+### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Lemma-2-19-Concatenation-of-Layouts "Lemma 2.19 Concatenation of Layouts")Lemma 2.19 Concatenation of Layouts

 Let $C = (C_{0},C_{1},\ldots,C_{\gamma})$ be a *concatenated* layout.
 Let